rextimmy/vma_sample_sdl/README.md

 # Notes
 * To compile the demo it is required that you have the [lunarg vulkan sdk](https://vulkan.lunarg.com/sdk/home) installed.
-* MacOS users will have to manually set the required environemnt variables, please consult the lunarg [getting started guide](https://vulkan.lunarg.com/doc/sdk/1.0.69.0/mac/getting_started.html)
+* MacOS users will have to manually set the required environment variables, please consult the lunarg [getting started guide](https://vulkan.lunarg.com/doc/sdk/1.0.69.0/mac/getting_started.html)

 The GPUOpen Vulkan Memory Allocator can be found [here](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator)